Budget bill reopens moderate vs. progressive divide for Dems

 Marshall said many voters in battleground House districts do indeed applaud higher levies for the wealthy as "tax fairness," but that support wanes if additional spending focuses more on social programs than economic stimulus.

-"It has to be tied to a plan to create good jobs, spur innovation and growth," said Marshall, who added that many in swing districts have also expressed concerns about running up federal debts and contributing to rising inflation — fears that could be alleviated by efforts to strengthen the post-pandemic economy.
+"It has to be tied to a plan to create good jobs, spur innovation and growth," said Marshall, who added that many in swing districts have also expressed concerns about running up federal debts and contributing to rising inflation.

 Still, he said, it would be even more costly for Democrats if the squabbles over the budget proposal's final price tag drag on.